Incorporating particle flexibility in a density functional description of nematics and cholesterics: The cholesteric behaviour of DNA duplexes

 The results for the isotropic-to-cholesteric (I/C) transition densities are presented in Table~\ref{tab:coex}.
 As expected from Sec.~\ref{sec:nematic}, the onset of cholesteric order occurs at a much lower concentration when DNA is considered to be rigid.
 Significantly, the predictions when flexibility is taken into account in the UCA are in much better agreement with the experimental densities $c_c$ reported in Refs.~\onlinecite{Strz91,Stan05}, although the latter's measurements may not very accurately reflect the true cholesteric binodal point\cite{Stan05}.
 The dependence of the results on salt concentration is also found to follow the experimental trends, with stronger electrostatic screening generally deferring the I/C transition range to higher densities, as predicted by theory\cite{Stro86}.

 One notable difference with the results of Ref.~\onlinecite{Strz91} lies in the width of the coexistence region, which is found to be strongly underestimated by DFT.
-As discussed in Sec.~\ref{sec:nematic}, this discrepancy may be partially attributable to the shortcomings of the UCA in the vicinity of the I/C transition.
-However, other possible sources of error could also include an imperfect characterisation of the experimental system, as even a weak residual polydispersity may yield significant consequences for the phase separation of polymer solutions\cite{Sato96}, along with potential inaccuracies of the oxDNA model.
-Therefore, this inconsistency is difficult to interpret unambiguously, and illustrates the difficulty of drawing reliable conclusions from direct comparisons with experimental results in such systems.
+This discrepancy may be partially attributable to the shortcomings of the UCA in the vicinity of the I/C transition, as discussed in Sec.~\ref{sec:nematic}, and could also reflect potential inaccuracies of the oxDNA model.
+Furthermore, our theory does not account for the substantial polydispersity reported in the experimental systems\cite{Strz91}, which should be expected to significantly widen the phase coexistence range\cite{Vroe92,Sato96}.

 We now turn our focus to the cholesteric pitch, and first consider rigid straight duplexes in order to compare our results with those previous theoretical investigations.
 As illustrated in Fig.~\ref{fig4}, we find the predicted pitch to be right-handed when we do not include the electrostatic term in the potential, as expected from the previous excluded volume argument.
 Interestingly, the magnitude of the pitch is also found to be much larger than the experimental values, indicating a significant underestimation of phase chirality.
 However, unlike in Ref.~\onlinecite{Tomb05}, we do not report evidence of a handedness inversion when electrostatic repulsion is taken into account, but rather observe a further reduction of the predicted phase chirality.